Seeed-Studio/wiki-documents/docs/Wio_RP2040_mini_Dev_Board-Onboard_Wifi.md

 - Wio RP2040 mini Dev Board x 1
 - Computer x 1
-- USB Type-Ccable x 1
+- USB Type-C cable x 1

 Connect the Wio RP2040 mini Dev Board to the computer via the USB cable, and the red LED power indicator on the board should light up.
 ## Software